Cosmas and Damian: Veneration

 As early as the 4th century, churches dedicated to the twin saints were established at Jerusalem, in Egypt and in Mesopotamia.
-Devotion to the two saints spread rapidly in both East and West.
+Devotion to the two saints spread rapidly in both the East and the West.
 Theodoret records the division of their reputed relics.
 Their relics, deemed miraculous, were buried in the city of Cyrrhus in Syria.
-Churches were built in their honor by Archbishop Proclus and by Emperor Justinian I (527–565), who sumptuously restored the city of Cyrrhus and dedicated it to the twins, but brought their purported relics to Constantinople; there, following his cure, ascribed to the intercession of Cosmas and Damian, Justinian, in gratitude also built and adorned their church at Constantinople, and it became a celebrated place of pilgrimage.
+Churches were built in their honor by Archbishop Proclus of Constantinople and by Emperor Justinian I (527–565), who sumptuously restored the city of Cyrrhus and dedicated it to the twins, but brought their purported relics to Constantinople.

+There, following his cure, ascribed to the intercession of Cosmas and Damian, Justinian, in gratitude also built and adorned their church at Constantinople, and it became a celebrated place of pilgrimage.
 At Rome, Pope Felix IV (526–530) rededicated the Library of Peace (Bibliotheca Pacis) as a basilica of Santi Cosma e Damiano in the Forum of Vespasian in their honour.
 The church is much rebuilt but still famed for its sixth-century mosaics illustrating the saints.